rust-lang-ru/book/rustbook-ru/src/ch21-06-graceful-shutdown-and-cleanup.md

 have, but this will let us see the graceful shutdown and cleanup working since we won’t be stopping the server with <span class="keystroke">ctrl-C</span>.

-We’ve added a `counter` variable that we’ll increment every time we receive an incoming TCP stream.
-If that counter reaches 2, we’ll stop serving requests and instead break out of the `for` loop.
+We’ve added a `счётчик` variable that we’ll increment every time we receive an incoming TCP stream.
+If that счётчик reaches 2, we’ll stop serving requests and instead break out of the `for` loop.
 The `ThreadPool` will go out of scope at the end of `main`, and we’ll see the `drop` implementation run.